sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-radar1090uk.md

 ## Advanced

-If you want to look at more options and examples for the `radar1090` container, you can find the repository [here](https://github.com/sdr-enthusiasts/docker-radar1090)
+If you want to look at more options and examples for the `radar1090` container, you can find the [docker-radar1090 repository](https://github.com/sdr-enthusiasts/docker-radar1090)

 ## More information and support

-* Please contact [info@1090mhz.uk](mailto:info@1090mhz.uk) for more help.
+- Please contact [info@1090mhz.uk](mailto:info@1090mhz.uk) for more help.
-* You can always find help on the #adsb-containers channel on the [SDR Enthusiasts Discord server](https://discord.gg/m42azbZydy).
+- You can always find help on the #adsb-containers channel on the [SDR Enthusiasts Discord server](https://discord.gg/m42azbZydy).
 This channel is meant for Noobs (beginners) and Experts alike.